Hearing Loss, Hearing Aids, and Hearing Clinic FAQ

 Regular cleaning is required to ensure your hearing aids are performing properly.
 We offer professional hearing aid cleaning services.
 Book an appointment with us and we’ll have it done for you in no time.

-We offer a wide range of hearing aids to suit everyone’s budget.
+Our Cambridge hearing clinic offers a wide range of hearing aids to suit everyone’s budget.
 Being an independent hearing clinic allows us to dispense all brands of hearing aids.
 The cost also depends on the type of hearing loss you have, and your lifestyle factors that need to be considered.
 Visit us for a free hearing test and consultation.

 Yes.
 If mobility is a issue, we offer home visits in Cambridge, Hespeler, Ayr and surrounding areas.
 Please call 519-220-1441 to book your visit.